 Seeing the message of his actions left Rio with a frown.

 “If you think there is a trap hidden somewhere in this room, think again.”

 Lucas stopped his thorough searching and brought his gaze to the one reprimanding him.
 For a few seconds, he couldn’t think of anything to say besides admitting that her suspicion was right on the mark.

 “Sorry, I guess its kinda becoming a habit,” he finally said as he sat on the cushion opposite to Rio from the table.

 Ever since Rio gave him this odd permission to attack her anytime he pleased with a possibility of her doing the same, Lucas had been keeping his senses on high alert whenever he was by her side.
-If Lucas had to be frank, keeping his guard up at almost every waking hour was very tiring to the point that sometimes he would check his surroundings for any telegraphed traps Rio may have set whenever they went somewhere that was her idea.
+If Lucas had to be frank, keeping his guard up at almost every waking hour was very tiring to the point that sometimes he would check his surroundings for any telegraphed traps Rio may have set whenever they went somewhere she suggested.
 He was reminded that Rio gave him that challenge because she expressed the possibility that killing her could be an alternate method to end the life or death contract between them.
 Also, she had this strange love for the thrill of danger.
 Still, Lucas couldn’t find it in himself to get rid of someone who while making his life more painful and difficult was also making it more gripping and exciting at the same time.

 “Tell me, why do you think I arranged a private room for us?”
 Rio asked.